sagardevhare/my-auth-app/README.md

 ### Features

-Register: Create a new user account.
+-Register: Create a new user account.
-Login: Access the application with existing credentials.
+-Login: Access the application with existing credentials.
-Forgot Password: Recover access to your account if you forget your password.
+-Forgot Password: Recover access to your account if you forget your password.
-Responsive Design: Ensures usability across various devices.
+-Responsive Design: Ensures usability across various devices.

 ### Technologies Used
-React: A JavaScript library for building user interfaces.
+-React: A JavaScript library for building user interfaces.
-React Router: Declarative routing for React.
+-React Router: Declarative routing for React.
-CSS: Styling the application.
+-CSS: Styling the application.
-Node.js: JavaScript runtime.
+-Node.js: JavaScript runtime.
-npm: Package manager for JavaScript.
+-npm: Package manager for JavaScript.
-Contributing
+-Contributing
-Contributions are welcome!
+-Contributions are welcome!
 Please open an issue or submit a pull request for any changes.